 DO NOT APOLOGIES!
 You may start late due to unforeseen circumstances so this may seem a bit blunt but if you start off apologising then this sets a negative tone and sets the scene of being a victim.
-Start off as if nothing was wrong, thus illustrating you work well under pressure.
+Start off as if nothing was wrong (eg “A little later than we first envisaged but we’re ready to start, so let us get on and…”), thus illustrating you work well under pressure.

 Personally, I feel one of the worse things a presenter can do is to stand there avoiding eye-contact with attendees.
 Fumbling around, looking at projections or even the wall behind the attendees.
 And whatever you do, please don’t turn your back to the audience.
 This may make you feel better but you’ve just dismissed everyone there.

 If you’re not keen on looking at people directly in the eyes, look at their foreheads or, better still, the top of their lips.
 Try that one out when speaking to someone relatively close.
 Ask them if they felt you were making direct eye-contact, it works!